William-OD/Hot-Onset/README.md

 Analysis of these gathered data points is processed in 'Data_Analysis.ipynb'.

-Further documentation for this project is incomplete and will be updated in the near future.
+Further documentation for this section is incomplete and will be updated in the near future.